fuenfundachtzig/SixPieces/README.md

 ![Screenshot](figures/screenshot.png)

+The screenshot above shows the board in the middle to which pieces can be added, your pieces at the bottom left, your opponent's pieces (you don't see which these are, of course), and a green ball that indicates that it is your turn.

 ## How to play
 ### Starting / joining a new game
 Open the link to the [demo server](https://zwo.uber.space/SixPieces/) (or run your own as described below) and enter a new unique *match ID* to create a new game in the field that looks like this: